-The driver's window controls also include a lock-out switch.
-Press LOCK to stop front and rear passengers from using their window switches.

-The driver can still control all windows with the lock on.
-Press the other side of the LOCK switch for normal window operation.
+The driver's power window controls also include a lock out switch.
+Press LOCK OUT to stop front and rear passengers from using their window switches.
+The driver can still control all the windows with the lock on.
+Press the LOCK OUT button again for normal window operation.